The Importance of Keywords

 Long-tail keywords are when we narrow down the search by inputting additional words such as ‘best movies of 2017’.
 Now we will get access to information that is more specific.

-When adding keywords to our content we need to use a very targeted approach to reach our tribe.
+When adding keywords to our content on your website we need to use a very targeted approach to reach our tribe.
 If we communicate our core brand message using long-tail keyword phrases we are more likely to attract the right traffic and build our tribe more effectively.
 In using a single word it’s much harder to attract the right audience than if we approach it with the laser targeting of long-tail keywords.

 1. Google Autocomplete